jeros808/Statistical-Data-Analysis-of-Medicare/README.md

 ```

 ## We realized early on that while there was an abundance of state-by-state data, none of it was normalized and that would impact statistical analysis.
-### To remedy this, Brian found a CSV of populations by year that also included regional information.
+### To remedy this, We found a CSV of populations by year that also included regional information.
 By loading this into a dataframe, we could pull the population values into our main dataframe and normalize discharges by population

 ```python